-Name and Title Date of Adoption of Rule 10b5-1 Trading Arrangement Scheduled Expiration Date of Rule 10b5-1 Trading Arrangement (1) Aggregate Number of Securities to be Purchased or Sold Billy Hult Chief Executive Officer and Director May 16, 2023 1 May 16, 2024 Sale of an amount equal to up to: (i) 49,688 shares of Class A common stock to be issued upon the vesting on January 1, 2024 of previously awarded performance-based restricted stock units, plus (ii) the number of shares issued upon vesting on January 1, 2024 in settlement of dividend equivalent rights in respect of the 49,688 shares subject to the performance-based restricted stock units that accrued during the award's vesting period of March 15, 2021 - January 1, 2024, pursuant to the terms of the award agreement and determined on the vesting date, less (iii) the number of shares withheld for taxes, to be determined on the vesting date.
-Justin Peterson Chief Technology Officer June 15, 2023 March 15, 2024 Sale of up to 33,550 shares of Class A common stock.
+Name and Title Action Date Aggregate Number of Securities to be Purchased or Sold Scheduled Expiration Date (1) Steven Berns Director Adoption August 4, 2023 Sale of up to 760 shares of Class A common stock to be issued upon the vesting on May 15, 2024 of previously awarded restricted stock units.
+May 30, 2024 Scott Zucker Chief Administrative and Risk Officer Adoption September 1, 2023 Sale of an amount equal to up to: (A) 3,048 shares of Class A common stock and (B) (i) 10,180 shares of Class A common stock to be issued upon the vesting on January 1, 2024 of previously awarded performance-based restricted stock units, plus (ii) the number of shares issued upon vesting on January 1, 2024 in settlement of dividend equivalent rights in respect of the 10,180 shares subject to the performance-based restricted stock units that accrued during the award's vesting period of March 15, 2021 - January 1, 2024, pursuant to the terms of the award agreement and determined on the vesting date, less (iii) the number of shares withheld for taxes, to be determined on the vesting date.
+June 1, 2024 Billy Hult Chief Executive Officer and Director Modification (2) September 8, 2023 Sale of an amount equal to up to: (A) 35,000 shares of Class A common stock to be issued upon the exercise of options in accordance with the terms of the Rule 10b5-1 trading arrangement and (B) (i) 49,688 shares of Class A common stock to be issued upon the vesting on January 1, 2024 of previously awarded performance-based restricted stock units, plus (ii) the number of shares issued upon vesting on January 1, 2024 in settlement of dividend equivalent rights in respect of the 49,688 shares subject to the performance-based restricted stock units that accrued during the award's vesting period of March 15, 2021 - January 1, 2024, pursuant to the terms of the award agreement and determined on the vesting date, less (iii) the number of shares withheld for taxes, to be determined on the vesting date.
+May 16, 2024

-(1) In each case, a Rule 10b5-1 trading arrangement may also expire on such earlier date as all such transactions under the trading arrangement are completed.
+(1) In each case, the Rule 10b5-1 trading arrangement may also expire on such earlier date as all such transactions under the trading arrangement are completed or at such time as such trading arrangement is otherwise terminated in accordance with its terms.